A herniated disc refers to a problem with one of the rubbery cushions (discs) between the individual bones (vertebrae) which make up your spine.

 Although the pain associated with sciatica can be severe, most cases are resolved with conservative treatments over the course of a few weeks.
 People who continue to have severe sciatica after six weeks of treatment might be helped by surgery to relieve the pressure on the nerve.

-In the first part of the 20th century, sacroiliac (SI) joint syndrome was the most common diagnosis for lumbago (low back pain).
-Any pain in the low back, buttock, or leg was usually referred to as SI joint syndrome.
+In the first part of the 20th century, sacroiliac (SI) joint dysfunction was the most common diagnosis for lumbago (low back pain).
+Any pain in the low back, buttock, or leg was usually referred to as SI joint dysfunction.
 Before 1932, SI joint syndrome was a particularly popular diagnosis.
 There was actually a period referred to as the “Era of the SI Joint.”

 In the late 1980s, many physicians “rediscovered” the SI joints as a possible source of back pain.
 Yet even today, SI joint pain is often overlooked as many physicians have not been trained to consider it.
 Many are still reluctant to believe a joint that has so little movement can cause back pain.